Three-body problem: Restricted three-body problem

+In the restricted three-body problem formulation, in the description of Barrow-Green,two... bodies revolve around their centre of mass in circular orbits under the influence of their mutual gravitational attraction, and... form a two body system... [whose] motion is known.
+A third body (generally known as a planetoid), assumed massless with respect to the other two, moves in the plane defined by the two revolving bodies and, while being gravitationally influenced by them, exerts no influence of its own.
+Per Barrow-Green, "[t]he problem is then to ascertain the motion of the third body."

 The restricted three-body problem is easier to analyze theoretically than the full problem.
 It is of practical interest as well since it accurately describes many real-world problems, the most important example being the Earth–Moon–Sun system.
 For these reasons, it has occupied an important role in the historical development of the three-body problem.